 12:30 – 16:30, 20:30 – 00:00

 From the bustle of Duo, wander down through the Alameda through the alleys to the oldest bar in Seville: El Rinconcillo.
 This ancient drinking house, lodged firmly in a street corner, is over 340 years old.
-Built at a time when Spain’s rule stretched over Europe and Latin American, including countries like the Netherlands and the territories of Latin America.
-This was a period of flourishing for Seville, and the city bloomed as Wealth poured in from ships returning from the new world.
+Built at a time when Spain’s rule stretched over Europe and Latin America, including countries like the Netherlands and the territories of Latin America.
+This was a period of flourishing for Seville, and the city boomed as Wealth poured in from ships returning from the new world.
 You can see this most clearly at the ‘torre del oro’ on the river banks of the Guadalquivir, a symbol of the wealth of the new world.

 The jamon hanging on the walls of this bar, however, is not 340 years old, even though it might look it!
 But don’t let a Sevillano hear me say that!
 Iberian ham is the pride of the city, and here is the perfect place to try it.
 You could always wash it down with a glass of manzanilla sherry I suppose, but personally, I would opt for a nice plate of ‘espinacas con garbanzos’, or ‘spinach with chickpeas’.
 This creamy stew was once eaten by shepherds during chilly winter months.